-What we know about Arkane Studio's Deathloop – release date & details | Dexerto.com
+What we know about Arkane Studio's Deathloop: Release date & details - Dexerto

-Arkane Studios' Deathloop was revealed at Sony's PlayStation 5 event in June.
+Arkane Studios’ Deathloop was revealed at Sony’s PlayStation 5 event in June 2020.
 The Groundhog Day-like FPS has players taking out assassins in stylish fashion.
-Here everything we know about the developer's follow up to Dishonored.
+Here everything we know about the developer’s follow-up to Dishonored.

 Deathloop was initially unveiled at E3 2019, but on June 11 fans got their first proper look at the FPS at Sony’s ‘Future of Gaming’ event.
 The new title was a standout announcement at the conference, as its stylish trailer showed off its stunning visuals and epic gameplay